 If a session is cancelled because of rain, please consult the details of our Rain Policy.

-We do ask that you make your way to the Uniprix Stadium.
+We do ask that you make your way to the STADE IGA.
 The delay could be four hours or it could be 20 minutes, we never know.
 It is best that, if you don’t live close by, you are on site because once it stops raining it only takes 30 minutes to dry off the courts and resume play.

 Please be patient.
 We will keep you updated around the site and through our closed circuit television screens.
 It is best to stay on site or remain close by because once it stops raining it only takes 30 minutes to dry off the courts and resume play.
 You can always browse the shops, do some tennis trivia, enter contests, grab a bite to eat and who knows, you may see a player or two.